Ivi-SCD/ip-socialmedia/README.md

 * Open the `apirestful-mongodb` in your IDE as a Maven project and execute it as SpringBoot application.

 To visualize database, open your MongoDB Compass and acess.
-To made the CRUD and Selects you can use the Postman.
+To make the CRUD you can use the Postman.